 Let me ask you to share this with everyone you know.

 Vow not to go to a mall.
 Vow not to crack open the trunk.
 Vow to turn on your porch light, put on a silly mask, and get to know your neighbours.
 Halloween builds community and makes our neighbourhoods healthy and friendly.
 Let’s work together to

-Please pass the article along with the hashtag #SaveHalloween.
+Please pass this article along with the hashtag #SaveHalloween.